StatBiomed/SNPmanifold/README.md

 ## FAQ

+If you have any issues regarding SNPmanifold, you can email me at u3570318@connect.hku.hk .

 1. How to choose the filtering criteria for high-quality cells and SNPs?

    The motivation of filtering is to reduce the amount of noisy low-quality cells and SNPs so that the resulting embedding is cleaner.
 Ideally the final matrix contains only tens to hundreds of high-quality SNPs.